zxc916684603/ecs/intl.en-US/Snapshots/Snapshot overview.md

 You can create snapshots in the following scenarios:

--   **Disaster backup**: [Create a snapshot for a disk](../../../../reseller.en-US/Snapshots/Use snapshots/Create a snapshot.md#) and use the snapshot as base data of another disk.
+-   Disaster backup: [Create a snapshot for a disk](../../../../reseller.en-US/Snapshots/Use snapshots/Create a snapshot.md#) and use the snapshot as base data of another disk.

--   **Version rollback**: [Roll back a disk by using a snapshot](reseller.en-US/Snapshots/Use snapshots/Roll back a disk by using a snapshot.md#) if a system error occurs after an upgrade.
+-   Version rollback: [Roll back a disk by using a snapshot](reseller.en-US/Snapshots/Use snapshots/Roll back a disk by using a snapshot.md#) if a system error occurs after an upgrade.

--   **Environment duplication**: If you want to purchase an instance that has the same environment as an existing instance, [create a custom image by using the system disk snapshot](../../../../reseller.en-US/Images/Custom image/Create custom image/Create a custom image by using a snapshot.md#) of the existing instance, and then [create an instance by using the custom image](../../../../reseller.en-US/Instances/Create an instance/Create an instance by using a custom image.md#).
+-   Environment duplication: If you want to purchase an instance that has the same environment as an existing instance, [create a custom image by using the system disk snapshot](../../../../reseller.en-US/Images/Custom image/Create custom image/Create a custom image by using a snapshot.md#) of the existing instance, and then [create an instance by using the custom image](../../../../reseller.en-US/Instances/Create an instance/Create an instance by using a custom image.md#).

--   **Data development**: By creating a snapshot of production data, you can provide near-real-time data for data mining, report query, and development, and testing applications.
+-   Data development: By creating a snapshot of production data, you can provide near-real-time data for data mining, report query, and development, and testing applications.

--   **Data recovery and restoration**:
+-   Data recovery and restoration:

 -   Use a snapshot to recover and restore the data on your disk even if incorrect data is mistakenly stored in the disk, your ECS instance is mistakenly released, an application error results in a data error, or your disk data is hacked.
 -   Use a snapshot to regularly back up your critical service data on your disk to eliminate the risk of data loss resulting from incorrect operations, attacks, or virus.